ots-m2m/sew-lwm2m-reference-design/README.md

 # Changes Needed To Design Document

-During this implementation serveral changes to the South East water specification were identified.
-These are listed here at a high level, a new revision of the specifcation will be drafted to incorporate these changes.
+During this implementation several changes to the South East water specification were identified.
+These are listed here at a high level, a new revision of the specification will be drafted to incorporate these changes.

 * Update alarm rate limit to be tracked via period window rather than via timestamp array.
 This would minimise memory resource usage on the client.